jitongj/Stratification-Pipeline/README.md

 ---

 ### **6. Create Reference DataFrames**
-Generate the following `.rds` files, naming them with the `country.abbrev` prefix.
+You need to write the codes to generate the following `.rds` files, naming them with the `country.abbrev` prefix.
 For example:

 - `mwi_ref_tab.rds` (contains urban fractions)
 - `mwi_frame_ea.rds` (EA clusters in census)